isomerpages/moe-sembawangsec/_outreach/Sexuality Education.md

 <li>Parents who wish to opt their children out of the <strong><u>eTeens</u> programme</strong> need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/eTeens%20Parents%20Opt-out%20Form%20(Sec)%202023.pdf">here</a>.
 The completed form is to be submitted by 23/02/2023.
 </li>

-<li>Parents can contact the school at (Tel: 67566760, e-mail: [sembawang_ss@moe.edu.sg](mailto:sembawang_ss@moe.edu.sg)) for discussion or to seek clarification about the school’s sexuality education programme.
+<li>Parents can contact the school at (Tel: 67566760, e-mail: <a href="mailto: sembawang_ss@moe.edu.sg">sembawang_ss@moe.edu.sg</a> for discussion or to seek clarification about the school’s sexuality education programme.
 </li>
 </ol>